Back to ADT Guides

 Symptoms

-• Glass break alarms at night with no break
+• Glass-break alarms at night with no break

 • Alarm triggers during quiet nighttime hours

-• No broken glass found after alarm
+• No broken glass found after the alarm

-• Issue happens same general time nightly
+• Happens at the same general time nightly

-• Day false alarms are rare
+• Daytime false alarms are rare

-• Only one glass break sensor causing issue
+• Only one glass-break sensor causing it

 Recognize these?
 Here's what usually causes it.